gajus/palantir/.README/README.md

 type TestConfigurationType = Object;

 /**
- * @property configuration Test-specific configuration passed to `beforeTest` and `afterTest` as the first parameter.
+ * @property configuration Test-specific configuration.
  * @property description Test description.
  * @property interval Returns an interval (in milliseconds) at which the test should be executed.
  * @property tags An array of tags used for organisation of tests.